nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I took a pencil and lightly drew around the handle to create a rough outline.
 Then, I used my jigsaw to shape the handle.
 It isn't going to be precise, but we can fix some imperfections with sanding.

+This is where I used my Dremel (more precise) and sanded around the hole I drilled into the handle for hooks.
+I wanted to round off the edges to create a polished look.
+I also used my actual sander for the edges around the board.

 Shaping with a jig saw and sanding smooth.

 ### Step six: